 Oil is not the only hazard that nitrile rubber guards against.
 In addition to petroleum oils, a nitrile sheet also exhibits enhanced levels of protection against other chemicals.
-It has excellent compatibility with chemicals such as ammonia, methyl alcohol, copper salts, detergents, mercury, potassium salts, and zinc sulfate.
+It has excellent compatibility with chemicals such as ammonia, methyl alcohol, copper salts, detergents, mercury, potassium salts, and zinc sulfate but, as mentioned in physical properties, can be damaged by certain chemicals.
 These caustic agents can be very hazardous to existing non-nitrile objects.
 In contrast, they do minimal harm when paired next to Buna-N rubber.
 Keep in mind that Buna-N rubber is made in a variety of products and the concentration of the chemical needs to be considered when matching with the proper nitrile rubber sheet.